 The Panchase Trek is one of Nepal’s hidden gems.

-Being in the same region as the Annapurna Circuit, Poon Hill trek and the Royal Trek, it is often overlooked by hikers.
 However, if you don’t have the time to trek these routes, but still want beautiful scenery and mountain peak views, then the Panchase Trek is the perfect option.

 Being only 4 days long, the Panchase trek is great for beginners and will give you a real sense of what it’s like to trek some of the more wilder sections of the Himalayas.

 The Panchase hike only requires moderate fitness and is perfectly trek-able for families and retirees.
 It’s also one of the easiest treks in Nepal.